-able temperature experiments.
-For that, a small $1 k\Omega$ resistor in a surface mount device package was placed at the JT stage, that can act as a heater.
+In the future, it might be of interest to perform variable temperature experiments.
+For that, a small $1 \text{ k}\Omega$ resistor in a surface mount device package was placed at the JT stage, that can act as a heater.
 The idea is to drive this resistor with a spare output of the Nanonis electronics because that way, a feedback loop can be implemented which adjusts the heater power to maintain a certain temperature.
 However, the stability of such an approach has not been tested yet, as no temperature variation was necessary for the measurements presented in this work.